WinnerOK/devops/IaC/terraform/README.md

 I was not able to run terraform under the only currently available virtualbox provider [terra-farm/virtualbox](https://registry.terraform.io/providers/terra-farm/virtualbox/latest) since the example provided at official documentation fails with not really descriptive error.
-As a replacement I created terraform setup to run an AWS EC2 instance.

 ```
 virtualbox_vm.node[0]: Creating...